Manually creating optimized Windows images for Horizon VMs

 If you are using a vSphere infrastructure, which can reside either on-premises or on one or more cloud platforms, verify that you have the following components installed and configured:

-Creating a vSphere-Based VM
+Create a vSphere-based VM

-Each desktop pool or RDSH server farm uses a golden virtual machine (VM) image, which serves as the model for the deployed virtual desktops.
 For a vSphere-based infrastructure, you use vSphere Web Client to create the golden VM.

-- Start the New Virtual Machine Wizard in the vSphere Web Client
+- Start the new virtual machine wizard in the vSphere Web Client.

 - In vSphere Web Client, right-click a data center, cluster, host, or VM folder.